-Our corporate headquarters occupies approximately 240,000 square feet in McLean, Virginia under an operating lease that expires in October 2031.
-As of December 31, 2020, we also lease space in the United Kingdom, Italy, and Australia under operating lease agreements with various expiration dates through 2026.
+As of December 31, 2021, our corporate headquarters occupies approximately 240,000 square feet in McLean, Virginia under an operating lease that expires in October 2031.
+We also lease space in the United Kingdom, Italy, Australia, and Spain under operating lease agreements with various expiration dates through 2026.
 In addition, we utilize flexible work spaces depending on the occupancy needs in each of the countries we operate in.
 We believe our facilities are suitable and adequate to meet our needs.